ConductVision Software – Fear Conditioning

 5.2.4 Freeze Chart

-The visualization of freeze episodes, stimuli and freeze scores based on the Freeze Analysis result.
-The display time range is default to the relevant time period from the Freeze Analysis table.
+The visualization of freeze episodes, stimuli, and freeze scores based on the Freeze Analysis result.
+The display time range defaults to the relevant time period from the Freeze Analysis table.

 5.2.5 Reset Freezing Parameters